There is good and bad news when dealing with Progressive in a car accident case. In this article, you will hear both the good and the bad.

 After initially refusing, Progressive paid me the $10,000 UIM insurance limits.
 I settled the entire personal injury case for $210,000.

-Progressive Pays $50K of $150k Settlement for Back Surgery from Car Crash
+Progressive Pays $50K of $150k Settlement (Back Surgery from Car Accident)

 Progressive insured the car that hit him.
 They paid $50,000 of the settlement.